gk646/CinePP_AI/README.md

-# CineppAI
+## CinePP_AI
-A small movie reccomendation AI project using the https://grouplens.org 100k database
+### A small movie reccomendation AI project using the https://grouplens.org 100k database